Hexirost/Elevator/README.md

 # Elevator

-Elevator simulation using SimPy and Panda3d
+Elevator simulation using SimPy and PyGame